kkalucha/Slackify-AI/README.md

 # Slackify-AI

-Slackify AI is a Facebook Messenger bot designed to bring the best features of Slack to Messenger.
+Slackify AI is a Facebook Messenger bot designed to bring the best features of Slack to Messenger in a clean and consolidated manner.